Caatinga moist-forest enclaves

 The Caatinga enclaves moist forests is an ecoregion of the Tropical moist forests Biome, and the South American Atlantic Forest biome.
 It is located in northeastern Brazil.

-The ecoregion forms a series of discontinuous, island-like enclaves amongst the much larger and dry Caatinga xeric shrubland and thorn forests ecoregion and Cerrado subtropical savannas ecoregion.
+The ecoregion forms a series of discontinuous, island-like enclaves amongst the much larger and dry Caatinga xeric shrubland and thorn forests ecoregion.

 Setting

 The Caatinga enclaves moist forests cover an area of 4800 km2 in the state of Ceará, in northeastern Brazil.
-The enclaves are found mostly on four major regional plateaus, the Chapada do Araripe, Serra de Ibiapaba, Serra de Baturité, and Serra da Borborema.
+The enclaves are found mostly on four or five major regional plateaus, the Chapada do Araripe, Serra da Meruoca, Serra de Ibiapaba, Serra de Baturité, and Serra da Borborema.
 The enclaves are found on windward slopes and plateaus between 600 and 800 m elevation.

 Flora

 The main vegetation type is semi-deciduous forests with four strata of vegetation and emergent trees taller than 30 m.
 The forest is generally similar in composition to the primary Atlantic Forests further east, but includes species from the Caatinga, Cerrado, and Amazon rainforest as well.

 The emergent and canopy layers are made up mostly of tree species of the families Fabaceae (Peltophorum dubium), Meliaceae (Cedrela fissilis) and Apocynaceae (Aspidosperma parvifolium).

 The genus Ameroglossum is endemic to the ecoregion.